 Q. Process and rules for filing a document with the Public Service Commission

-A. Filing Requirements and Working for Utah Rule
+A. Filing Requirements

 Q: Utah Code 54-17-501 allows, under certain circumstances, an electric utility to ask for a waiver of the requirement that the utility obtain a significant energy resource by conducting a solicitation.
 How do I go about signing up to receive notice and information when a utility seeks a waiver to obtain a significant energy resource without conducting a solicitation?